Slide

 AU-007

-Created by our co-founding partner Biolojic Design, AU-007 is a computationally designed, human IgG1 monoclonal antibody that is highly selective to the CD25-binding portion of IL-2.
+Created by our co-founding partner Biolojic Design, AU-007 is a human IgG1 monoclonal antibody that is highly selective to the CD25-binding portion of IL-2 and was designed with the assistance of artificial intelligence.

 LEARN MORE →